backup-warden/backup-warden/README.md

 - [x] Add Logging with Serilog
 - [ ] Verify to publish the APP as unpacked.
 - [x] Validate if the empty folders are being deleted on destination.
-- [ ] Implement a way to recover the files of a selected app.
+- [x] Implement a way to recover the files of a selected app.
 - [ ] Show Sync Status of each app.
 - [x] Verify to open the app as administrator (file picker problem).
 - [ ] Show if an App has a Path that the user doesn't have access to read or write.
+(Not viable)
-- [ ] When a YML file is added, verify the Sync status of the app.
+- [x] When a YML file is added, verify the Sync status of the app.
 - [ ] Add a button to Refresh the Sync status of the apps.
 - [ ] Implement a function to start automatically with the system.
 - [ ] Implement a system tray icon to execute sync from there.